tekknolagi/isdt/assignments/06-bld-constructive.md

 Start by cloning the repository from [https://github.com/cs50isdt/jvm](https://github.com/cs50isdt/jvm).

+This is a good opportunity to exercise your Git skills from last module---you're free to make your changes using as many commits as you want!

 ### Step 1: determine the build graph

 Before you write a Makefile to automate the build process, however, you need to